Su Su Sudhi Vathmeekam

-Su Su Sudhi Vathmeekam, sometimes stylized as Su..
-Su...
-Sudhi Vathmeekam, is a 2015 Malayalam comedy-drama film directed, co-written, and co-produced by Ranjith Sankar.
-The film stars Jayasurya in a lead role who also co-produced it under the banner of Dreams N Beyond.
+Su Su Sudhi Vathmeekam is a 2015 Malayalam comedy-drama film directed, co-written, and co-produced by Ranjith Sankar.
+The film stars Jayasurya in the titular role who also co-produced it under the banner of Dreams N Beyond.
 Vinod Illampally has done the cinematography and Bijibal has composed the score and soundtrack.
 The screenplay was written by Ranjith Sankar and Abhayakumar.
 The central character is inspired by a real-life person, Sudheendran Avittathur.
 The film was released on 11 November 2015 on the occasion of Diwali to positive reviews.
 Jayasurya won national and Kerala state special jury award for his performance.

 Plot

 The story is the journey of Sudhi Valmeekam who struggles with stammering from his childhood.

 The movie starts in Bangalore where a middle-aged Sudhi is serving as the branch manager of Karur Vysya Bank.
 He comes to the branch on a Sunday to check the making of a movie which stars Mukesh and Greagon.
 Greagon turns out to be Sudhi's old friend.
 Sudhi is expected to take the overnight bus to Kerala after the shoot.
 The shooting of the movie takes up more time than expected leading Sudhi to miss his bus.
 Sudhi gets tagged with Mukesh to reach his hometown.

 On the way, Mukesh warms up to Sudhi after an initial tussle.
 Sudhi narrates his troubles in childhood and youth caused by stammering.
 A younger Sudhi in his twenties is an office staff in a school where the administrator, Kuruppu, is abusive to him.
 He has a group of friends, including Greagon, the physical education teacher.
 Sudhi is close to Sreedevi, the school principal, and her deaf and mute daughter, Tara.
 His parents are very supportive, but are concerned about Sudhi's stammering.
 Sudhi lacks confidence and everyday activities become nightmares as he struggles to speak up when required.
 Sudhi undergoes therapy from a holistic doctor whose methods are questionable and are not effective.

 Sudhi meets Sheela for a marriage alliance, and they both like each other.
 Sheela appears to understand and accept Sudhi's condition.
 However, with some incidents during the engagement and afterward, Sheela becomes uncomfortable with the condition.
 She takes Sudhi to a speech therapist, Kalyani, who categorically states that there is no cure for stammering, and Sudhi has to learn to accept it.
 Sheela breaks off the engagement.
 This leads Sudhi into a deep depression, and he stops going to school for a while.